2023 EDIT: While this post was mostly about how to migrate from Crashplan to a proper backup, it's still very relevant on how to do 3-2-1 backups.

-- Cloud Backup – the safest of them all, also the slowest; depending on the amount of information it may take you a long time to download the full set of data (I’ve witnessed a friend cloud recover taking almost 9 days).
-Nothing feels safer though, than knowing your data is ten thousand miles away stored inside a former nuclear bunker by a team of dedicated experts.
+- Cloud Backup – the safest of them all, also the slowest; depending on the amount of information, it may take a long time to download the full set of data (I’ve witnessed a friend recover taking more than 9 days).
+Nothing feels safer, though, than knowing your data is a thousand miles away, stored inside a former nuclear bunker, by a team of dedicated experts.

 Until I had to re-evaluate my options…

-Arq Backup has all the fundamentals correct.
+Arq Backup gets all the fundamentals correct.
 What a nice surprise it was when I dug up resource usage:

 The values from above are idle.
-During backups Arq will go up to 100MB and take about 5% CPU where Crashplan will go up to 800MB and eat about 8%.
+During backups Arq will go up to 100MB and take about 5% CPU where Crashplan went all the way up to 800MB and eat about 8%.
 CPU values will obviously differ depending on your processor.

 What about price?